 If heaven exists on earth, you'd find it here...

 Coming from Sydney it's a very different place to stay, the city is about the size of a single suburb in relation to back home, but the people are very chilled, relaxed and the main language is beer.

 Dublin is a place for a good time and a long time if you can allocate it.
 The weather is something you have to consider when visiting Dublin, there is only a few days in the year when the clouds aren't covering the charming city or it's not cold enough for 3 jumpers.

-I visited the zoo on my trip last year and that took a couple hours to do properly - i'd reccomend visiting Dublin Zoo if you've got the time and money but wouldn't make it a priority.
-I would suggest visiting the Guiness Factory - personally I haven't been but its definately on the list, even if you're not a beer drinker its at least a good activity to pass the time.
+I visited the zoo on my trip last year and that took a couple hours to do properly - i'd recommend visiting Dublin Zoo if you've got the time and money but wouldn't make it a priority.
+I would suggest visiting the Guiness Factory - personally I haven't been but its definitely on the list, even if you're not a beer drinker its at least a good activity to pass the time.

 O'Connell Street is one of the 3 best places to shop in Dublin.
 It's in walking distance from the Luas (Tram) on the south side and boasts the biggest shopping names the city has to offer.
-There are a few cool places to eat so again check out your surroundings but don't be too scared to go a street or two outside the main area.
+There are a few cool places to eat so again check out your surroundings but don't be too scared to go a street or too outside the main area.

 If you're looking to book a taxi download the "Hailo" app from your app store.
 Uber does run in the city if you'd rather use that.
 There is a ferry if you need to connect to over to Wales in the UK as well.
 There is also a bus for 6 Euro (single way) into the city centre from the airport if you're flying in.
 Dublin airport is quite efficient if you can fly I'd recommend doing so.

-The south side is full of small resutrants, hipster shops and the sea side down the coast is unreal.
+The south side is full of small restaurants, hipster shops and the sea side, down the coast is unreal.
 Check out Trinity College, St Stephens Green, and if you're looking to shop my favourite place was the Dundrum Shopping Centre - its located about 5 minute walk from the LUAS, which you can get from in town by St Stephans Green.
-Dun Laoghaire is also a nice place for dinner or if you want to check out some of Dublin.
+Dun Laoghaire is also a nice place for dinner or if you want to check out some of greater Dublin.

 If you get a chance visit Bray, its quite small but the people and the sights are unreal.
 While your down the coast check out Howth, and Dalkey.
 There is a market in Howth on some sunday's so check out the openning times online and the food is unreal.
 It's roughly mid range pricing so not too expensive but not overly cheap either.
 You can get the dart (train) down for the day or even stay the night so you don't have to rush back after dinner.